FedIPR: Ownership Verification for Federated Deep Neural Network Models: Abstract

 \section{Abstract}

-Federated learning models must be protected against plagiarism since these models are built upon valuable training data owned by multiple institutions or people.
-This paper illustrates a novel federated deep neural network (FedDNN) ownership verification scheme that allows ownership signatures to be embedded and verified to claim legitimate intellectual property rights (IPR) of FedDNN models, in case that models are illegally copied, re-distributed or misused.
-The effectiveness of embedded ownership signatures is theoretically justified by proved conditions under which signatures can be embedded and detected by multiple clients without disclosing private signatures.
-Extensive experimental results on CIFAR10, CIFAR100 image datasets demonstrate that varying bit-lengths signatures can be embedded and reliably detected without affecting models classification performances.
-Signatures are also robust against removal attacks including fine-tuning and pruning.
+Federated learning models are collaboratively developed upon valuable training data owned by multiple parties.
+During the development and deployment of federated models, they are exposed to risks including illegal copying, re-distribution, misuse and/or free-riding.
+To address these risks, the ownership verification of federated learning models is a prerequisite that protects federated learning model intellectual property rights (IPR) i.e., FedIPR.
+We propose a novel federated deep neural network (FedDNN) ownership verification scheme that allows private watermarks to be embedded and verified to claim legitimate IPR of FedDNN models.
+In the proposed scheme, each client independently verifies the existence of the model watermarks and claims respective ownership of the federated model without disclosing neither private training data nor private watermark information.
+The effectiveness of embedded watermarks is theoretically justified by the rigorous analysis of conditions under which watermarks can be privately embedded and detected by multiple clients.
+Moreover, extensive experimental results on computer vision and natural language processing tasks demonstrate that varying bit-length watermarks can be embedded and reliably detected without compromising original model performances.
+Our watermarking scheme is also resilient to various federated training settings and robust against removal attacks.